rentry/rentry.github.io/_posts/2020-01-08-three-years-since-quitting-facebook.md

 ## Controlling the FOMO

 I do miss out on quite a lot.
-I know this because just about everyone in my life is still on these social media platforms, including my spouse.
+I know this because just about everyone in my life, including my spouse, is still on these social media platforms.

 I never found Facebook’s value to be commensurate with its reservoir of pettiness, and so I’ve never regretted getting out.
 I do consistently miss out on photos and adventures of my most cherished friends and family, but many of them are gracious enough to send me updates and photos via text.